-- We have the right to object to the processing of our personal data at any time. - This rifor direct marketing at any time.
+- We have the right to object to the processing of our personal data at any time. - In case of direct marketing, our right is always applicable.
 This includes any profiling of data that is related to direct marketing. - This right focuses on the process of our personal data for direct marketing purposes.